TACC-Cloud/agave-docs/docs/agave/guides/clients/introduction.rst

      ...
    ]

-When you register a new client application and get your API keys, you are given access to all the Agave APIs by default.
+When you register a new client application and get your API keys, you are given access to all the Tapis (Agave) APIs by default.
 You can see the APIs you have access to by querying the subscriptions collection of your client.

 Updating client subscriptions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^